Aymendje/KinovaKinematicsCalculator/README.md

 ## Deployment

-The application is configured for deployment on Vercel using the provided `vercel.json` configuration.
+The web application is configured for deployment on Vercel using the provided `vercel.json` configuration.

-## How it Works
+## How to Use

-1. The frontend interface provides inputs for joint angles (FK) or Cartesian poses (IK).
-2. When calculations are requested (manually or automatically):
+1. **Forward Kinematics**:
+   - Enter the joint angles (in degrees) for the 6 joints
+   - Click "Calculate" or enable "Auto" for real-time updates
+   - View the resulting end-effector position and orientation

+2. **Inverse Kinematics**:
+   - Switch to the "Inverse Kinematics" tab
+   - Enter the desired end-effector position (X, Y, Z) in millimeters
+   - Enter the desired orientation (ThetaX, ThetaY, ThetaZ) in degrees
+   - Click "Calculate" or enable "Auto" for real-time updates
+   - View the resulting joint angles

+3. **Presets**:
+   - Use the preset buttons to load common configurations
+   - "Zero" - All joints at 0 degrees
+   - "Home" - The robot's home position
+   - "Random" - A random valid configuration

+4. **Visualization**:
+   - Use the mouse to interact with the 3D visualization:
+     - Left mouse button: Rotate
+     - Middle mouse button/scroll wheel: Zoom
+     - Right mouse button: Pan

+## Troubleshooting

+- If you encounter "Failed to solve inverse kinematics" errors, try adjusting your target position to be within the robot's workspace.
-   - For Forward Kinematics: Joint angles are sent to the `/api/angular2cartesian` endpoint
+- Joint angles are limited to the physical constraints of the Kinova Gen3 Lite robot.
-   - For Inverse Kinematics: Target poses are sent to the `/api/cartesian2angular` endpoint
-3. The backend processes the request using the kinematics engine in `kinovacalculator.py`
-4. Results, including error metrics, are returned to the frontend
-5. The 3D visualization is updated using Three.js to show the robot's current configuration
-6. Error metrics provide feedback on calculation accuracy

 ## License